 The bylaws may contain any provision relating to the regulation and management of the affairs of the corporation to the extent that they are not inconsistent with the law or the articles of incorporation.
 805 ILCS 5/2.25.
 An excellent sample form of bylaws, including cross-references to the Business Corporation Act, is found in Donna M. Goelz, Ch.
-4, Formation of Illinois Corporations, ILLINOIS BUSINESS LAW: CHOICE OF ENTITY (IICLE[®], 2020).
-A simple sample form of bylaws for a corporation is included in §1.82 below.
-This sample form assumes that no corporate seal will be adopted or used since none is required under the BCA.
+4, Formation of Illinois Corporations, BUSINESS LAW: CHOICE OF ENTITY §§4.27 - 4.41 (IICLE[®], 2022).
+A simple sample form of bylaws for a corporate seal will be adopted or used since none is required under the BCA.
 See 805 ILCS 5/3.10(c).